FlashMcQuin/Project_Ma513/README.md

 ### Importance of Description and Analysis:

 Throughout this project, a considerable emphasis will be placed on providing detailed descriptions and thorough analysis of our solutions.
 Understanding the strengths, limitations, and performance of our approach is crucial for its real-world applicability and further improvement.

-Let's dive into the code and explore how CNNs can be harnessed to enhance the efficiency of malware detection.